zng-ui/zng/TODO/Optimizations.md

 * Maybe can always have an AppContext for each UI thread, with a copy of services and such, after each update they merge into the main AppContext.

-# Mouse Move Interest

-* Let widgets define what sort of mouse event they want, use the hit-test tag, filter events in the view-process?

 # Update Mask

 * Sub-divide UiNodeList masks.